Arcadian League: History after 370 BC

 After its establishment in 370 BC, the Arcadian League took an active role in the politics of the Peloponnese.
 Arcadian soldiers campaigned with a Theban army during Epaminondas's second invasion of the Peloponnese in 369 BC, and continued to campaign in 368 BC, defeating a joint Athenian and Corinthian force, then raiding successfully into Spartan territory, but in the summer of 368 BC, a Spartan force invaded Arcadia and wiped out an Arcadian force without suffering a single casualty, in what became known as the "tearless battle."
 Xenophon asserts that the Arcadians' allies, the Thebans and Eleans, "were almost as well pleased as the Lacedaemonians at the misfortune of the Arcadians – so vexed had they become by this time at their presumption."
 After this defeat, the Arcadians hurried the completion of the fortifications at Megalopolis to prevent further Spartan incursions.
 The league's military fortunes revived over the next few years, however, and in 365 BC the league fought and won a war against Elis.
-In 364 BC, the Arcadian strategos Aeneas of Stymphalos intervened in Sicyon, expelling the tyrant of that city.

 A Theban army had invaded the Peloponnese in 366 BC, but the purpose of that expedition was to establish Achaea as a counterweight to Arcadian influence; although this effort was largely a failure, it antagonized leading Arcadians.
 Accordingly, in that same year, Lycomedes persuaded the myrioi to make an alliance with Athens; the Athenians, although reluctant to ally with enemies of their allies the Spartans, could not pass up such a chance to undermine Theban influence.
-By 362 BC, the question of whether to continue as an ally of Thebes had become so pressing as to divide the Arcadian League, with Mantinea siding with Sparta and Athens while Tegea and Megalopolis remained loyal to Thebes.
-Thus, the cities of the league fought on different sides at the Battle of Mantinea in that year.
-That battle, a Theban victory, was followed by a Common Peace which brought peace to the region for a time.
+In 364 BC, the Arcadian strategos Aeneas of Stymphalos intervened in Sicyon, expelling the tyrant of that city.

+The split of the Confederacy in 363 BC was rooted in both financial and ideological disputes.
+The immediate trigger was a conflict over the financing of the eparitoi (a standing force).
+After the Confederacy’s war against Elis in 365 BC for control of Lasion, a war which saw Arcadian forces occupy Olympia, establish Pisa as a puppet state, and even conduct the Olympic Games themselves, the confederate magistrates controversially used Olympic funds to maintain the eparitoi.
+Mantinea objected strongly, preferring to contribute its share from its own treasury, and rejected the magistrates’ summons to appear before the assembly.
+When the eparitoi were sent to arrest Mantineian leaders, Mantinea refused them entry, escalating tensions further.
+Although the assembly later decreed that Olympic funds should no longer be used for the eparitoi, this did little to repair the rift.
+As poorer citizens dropped out of the eparitoi due to lack of funds, wealthier volunteers took their place, effecting what was essentially an oligarchic takeover of confederate control.